cameronmcginley/course-dashboard/src/README.md

    - More detailed steps for cloning can be found here: https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository

 2. Move to the newly cloned repository folder on "Command Prompt"
-3. Login to Firebase on Commpand Prompt using command:\
+3. Login to Firebase on Commpand Prompt (git bash can have issues with this) using command:\
    `firebase login`
-4. If changes were made to the project, re-build the React App using the command:\
+4. Build the React App using the command:\
    `npm run build`
 5. Finally, deploy the project using this command:\
    `firebase deploy`